-In accordance with an agreement with the Tiburon Employees' Association, the District is obligated to provide the following compensated absence benefits:
+In accordance with agreements with the Tiburon Firefighters' and Management Associations, the District is obligated to provide the following compensated absence benefits:

 Sick leave Shift employees of the District earn sick leave at 12 hours per month (one-half shift) and may accumulate up to 1,440 hours.
 Day employees earn 8 hours per month and may accumulate up to 1,040 hours.
-Each January, the District pays each employee his or her hourly base rate times 75% of unused sick leave hours exceeding 1,440 hours (1,040 hours for day employees).
+Each January, the District pays each employee his or her hourly rate times 75% of unused sick leave hours exceeding 1,440 hours (1,040 hours for day employees).
 If an employee requests, the District will contribute 100% of all unused sick leave hours exceeding the maximum into an established deferred compensation plan.
-Upon retirement, if the employee has 20-years of service or is over age 50, the District will pay 50% of all unused sick leave hours in two installments: 25% at retirement and 25% one year later.
+Upon retirement, if the employee has 20-years of service or is over age 50, the District will pay 50% of all unused sick leave hours at retirement..